- Search The Registry

-The word Negro is discussed on this dates Registry.
-This article and its references is written to add to the history of this word.
+The word Negro is discussed on this date's Registry.
+This article and its references are written to add to the history of this word.

 The word has had a similar history in languages such as Italian.
 Currently in Italy, using the term "negro" to refer to a Black person would be considered a racist insult, suggestive of fascist opinions.
 Yet, in Portuguese, the socially accepted term nowadays is "negro" (literally, "black"), while "preto" (meaning, in this context, "black-skinned") usually is seen as a possible insult because of societal color bias.
-But, today some Portuguese people and Portuguese speaking Blacks prefer the term preto in opposition of branco (white), than negro (that also can mean "dirty").
+But, today some Portuguese people and Portuguese-speaking Blacks prefer the term preto in opposition to Branco (white), then negro (that also can mean "dirty").
 In French, nègre was the word generally used in the 19th century and earlier times to describe Black persons of African origin.
-It now has heavy colonial undertones, and the word noir (literally, "black") is always used instead, except occasionally when specifically discussing slavery or colonialism, or when nègre is used as slang for ghostwriter.
+It now has heavy colonial undertones, and the word noir (literally, "black") is always used instead, except occasionally when specifically discussing slavery or colonialism, or when nègre is used as slang for ghostwriters.

 As with other racial, ethnic, and sexual words that are seen as pejoratives, some individuals have tried "reclaiming" the word.
 An example of this is artist Kara Walker.
 In the US, some African Americans may use the term playfully among themselves (as in "You can't please Negroes"), especially throughout the American South and other areas with a higher percentage of Blacks.
 Such usage is similar to that of the word nigga, although it is generally not considered profanity, and is less offensive.

 Race and History